Nashiuz-Zaman/Nashiuz-Zaman/README.md

 ## About Me

 Hi, this is Nashiuz Zaman.
-I am a versatile web developer with expertise in JavaScript, TypeScript, Python and PHP.
+I am a versatile web developer with expertise in JavaScript, TypeScript, Python.

 My skill set includes building dynamic web applications with Next.js, React, and Express.js, backed by MongoDB, MySQL and Firebase Authentication.
 I specialize in creating visually engaging interfaces using CSS, Tailwind CSS, and Sass, with advanced state management through Redux Toolkit.
 With proficiency in D3.js, I bring data to life with interactive and compelling visualizations.
 Additionally, I have experience in web scraping using JavaScript.

-🔭 I’m currently working on - Task Managment App
+🔭 I’m currently working on - Ecommerce Project

-🌱 I’m currently exploring - Python
+🌱 I’m currently exploring - Python and Docker

 👯 I’m looking to collaborate on - Fullstack projects

-⚡ I'm trying - To acquire deep knowledge of web development
+📫 How to reach me: nashiuz.zaman@gmail.com

 ## Current Stats